Podcasting is a labor of love. You put a lot of work into creating content you are passionate about and great sounding audio.

 This is the most important step.
 What is a better overall fit for your podcast right now: Joining a podcast network or going solo? 🤔

 If it is joining a network, which network?
-What are their requirements?
+Find out: What are their requirements?
 What are their benefits?
 What kind of other shows are already in the group?

 If you think that it is better for you not to join a network, what businesses’ have a target demographic that matches your listening audience?
 Who at the company should you contact?
 Where are they currently advertising their brand and how does your podcast stack up to those spots?